GrooveStomp/advent_of_code/README.md

 no usage text.
 If input is required, it is taken as a command line argument.
 Typical input involves specifying a filename as a CLI parameter.
 Any output is written directly to stdout without any kind of formatting or context.

+All implementations have a corresponding Makefile and are configured to build a default executable called `main` in the same directory as the Makefile.